 Entry into the marine and naval markets soon followed.
-For over 50 years the Royal and other navies have relied on Walton valves to regulate the temperature of critical ships’ systems.
+For over 50 years the UK Royal and other navies have relied on Walton valves to regulate the temperature of critical systems on ships and submarines.

 A variety of alternative actuation and control methods have been added over more recent years, so that today a full range of temperature control valves is available.
 Our products have gained an enviable reputation for reliability, robust operation and minimal maintenance requirements, based on expert design and proven engineering skills.

-The accreditation of Walton’s quality management system to external standards is a strategic decision that helps us continually improve our performance and provides customers with the highest level of confidence in the quality of Walton’s products.
+The accreditation of Walton’s quality management system to independent external standards has been a long-term policy that helps us continually improve our performance and provides customers with the highest level of confidence in the quality of Walton’s products.

 Our computerised manufacturing management system tracks sales orders and controls all aspects of procurement, production and despatch, ensuring that a high standard of delivery performance is maintained.